 How your levels compareThe State and National averages were calculated using the averages of the contaminant measurements for each utility in 2015.

 Health risks of nitrate and nitrite in excess of health guideline

-The health guideline of 5 ppm for nitrate and nitrite was defined by EWG based on studies by scientists at the National Cancer Institute and other independent researchers.
-This health guideline protects against cancer and harm to fetal growth and development.
+The health guideline of 0.14 ppm for nitrate and nitrite was defined by based on the equivalent health guideline for nitrate, as defined in a peer-reviewed scientific study by EWG. .
+This health guideline protects against one-in-one-million annual cancer risk level.